Agustín Moreno

-Agustín Moreno (born 31 March 1967) is a former tennis player from Mexico.
+Agustín Moreno (born 31 March 1967) is a tennis coach and a former tennis player from Mexico.

 Moreno represented his native country at the 1988 Summer Olympics in Seoul, where he was defeated in the second round by Sweden's Stefan Edberg.
-The right-hander reached his highest singles ATP-ranking on July 18, 1988, when he became the number 120 of the world.
-Moreno's career high ranking in doubles was 40.
-He became World number 1 in the junior ITF rankings after winning Wimbledon.
+He reached his highest singles ATP-ranking on 18 July 1988 of world No. 120.
+His career high ranking in doubles was No. 40.
+In 1985, he became the World No. 1 in the junior ITF rankings after winning the Wimbledon doubles title.
 Moreno was a key player in the Mexican Davis cup team during his era.

 He is currently the Head Women's coach of Loyola Marymount University in Los Angeles.